Arnav Amal Ray

 How I Think

-I define the problem, design the solution, and direct AI to build it.
+I frame the problem, design the solution, and direct AI to build it.
 The decisions are mine.
-I own architecture, testing, and deployment.
+I own architecture, testing, deployment, and the result.
 AI handles execution speed.

 How I Work